 • How easily you can reach the main viewing zones

-• If you want a prime fireworks view, stay close enough that you’re not stressing about the last-mile walk.
+• If you want a prime fireworks view, stay close enough that the last-mile walk doesn’t become a problem.

-• If you prefer a more relaxed schedule, choose lodging along a transit line or within a short ride/walk of the celebration district.
+• If you prefer a more relaxed schedule, pick lodging along a transit line or within a short ride or walk of the celebration district.

-Examples (trip styles and who they fit best)
+Examples of trip styles and who they fit best

-• A couple who wants iconic skyline fireworks often does well with a big downtown waterfront district where multiple viewing options exist.
+• A couple who wants iconic skyline fireworks often does well with a large downtown waterfront district where several viewing options are available.

 Big-city attractions that deliver the strongest July 4 atmosphere

-Big cities can be loud in the best way on July 4—when the celebration is built around major public viewing areas, dense festival energy, and accessible evening movement.
-This category is best if you want the holiday to feel big, coordinated, and visually dramatic.
+Big cities can be loud in the best possible way on July 4 when the celebration centers on major public viewing areas, dense festival energy, and easy movement in the evening.
+This category works best if you want the holiday to feel large, organized, and visually striking.

 Examples of destination types and what they’re best at